bpaskin/JavaExamples/README.md

 # MongoDBConnect
 A Mongo DB connection test that uses SSL.
 Enter the userid, pw, database, server and port and connect.
 Requries the MongoDB server public certificate in the truststore.

+# LibertyCheckCompliance
+A Java program that can read in a Liberty server.xml (or any other XML files) and use Bean Validation 2.0 to validate the entries.
+This is good to check that all Liberty servers are following the standards set forth by an organization.